Mount Laurel Municipal Complex

 Burlington County Recycling:

-If you haven’t heard Burlington County is going to single stream recycling next year (2014).
+If you haven’t heard Burlington County is now single stream recycling.